HL7/vr-common-library/input/pagecontent/usage.md

 * XXXX-XX-XX (no recorded date)
 * All of the above options with present or missing time

 When using these extensions, a value must be specified for each component (e.g., year, month, day), or a missing value code specified.
 This allows dates where any component is missing to be specified.
 These extensions *SHALL NOT* be used to represent partial values that can be represented by the FHIR date and dateTime directly.
 The value of the field being extended should provide the portion of the date or dateTime value that can be represented by the FHIR data type.
+For vital records purposes, the content of the PartialDateTime extension will be used.
+Other consumers of the data may not be aware of the extensions, and will rely on the value provided.
 For example, if the date is 2023-XX-01 (the month being unknown), the value of the date should be 2023, and the partialDate extension would represent all three components.

-A value of unknown (all 9's) in IJE is equivalent to a null value and a DataAbsentReason extension.
+A value of unknown (all 9's) in IJE is equivalent to a component with DataAbsentReason extension with code `unknown`.
 See [this][patient-child-vr-babyg-quinn-common-2] for an example of both unknown integer values -- an unknown month of birth, "99" in IJE -- and unknown time value -- the time of birth, "9999" in IJE.

+A value of blank (all ' ') in IJE is equivalent to a a component with a DataAbsentReason extension with code `temp-unknown`.

 ### Birth Date and Time
 The [USCorePatient] profile provides a field for capturing the patient's birthdate.
 Within the vital records use cases, the date and time of birth are needed, as well as the ability to capture partial dates.
 The date and time of birth should be captured as follows: